 - Equality Act compliant access into the building with bollard lighting to the paths

 - construction of a new single-storey extension to the north west comprising a kitchen with servery into the nave, three toilets (including disabled) and a store room.

 - Conversion of the side chapel into a multi-purpose room

 - New glass entrance doors providing better insulation and a more welcoming approach

-The main funding source for these works comes from the Heritage Lottery Fund with a substantial contribution from WREN Landfill Trust and a number of smaller grants and donations.
+The project has been funded by the Heritage Lottery Fund with match funding from WREN Landfill Trust, the All Churches Trust, Yorkshire Historic Churches Trust, the Sir John Priestman Trust and a number of smaller grants and donations.